William Contreras Player Props: Brewers vs. Blue Jays

-The Milwaukee Brewers, including William Contreras and his .486 slugging percentage over his past 10 games, take on starting pitcher Alek Manoah and the Toronto Blue Jays at Rogers Centre, Wednesday at 7:07 PM ET.
+William Contreras -- with a slugging percentage of .486 in his past 10 games, including three home runs -- will be in action for the Milwaukee Brewers against the Toronto Blue Jays, with Kevin Gausman on the mound, on June 1 at 1:07 PM ET.

-He hit a home run while going 1-for-2 in his most recent game against the Blue Jays.
+He had a hitless performance in his last game (0-for-4) against the Blue Jays.

 William Contreras Game Info & Props vs. the Blue Jays